JonahLargen/Asteroids/README.md

 1. Control your ship's movement with the WASD keys.
 2. Press space to shoot (note there is a cooldown between shots)
-3. Be careful!
-Asteroids speed up when split.
-4. Destroy as many asteroids as possible without colliding and maximize your score!
+3. Destroy as many asteroids as possible without colliding and maximize your score!

 &nbsp;